-Whether buying coverage through an employer provided private plan, or through an Obamacare mandated exchange such as Covered California, one thing remains constant.
+Whether buying coverage through an employer provided private plan, or through an ACA mandated exchange such as Covered California, one thing remains constant.
 Patients still prefer to maintain as much control over their healthcare choices as possible by choosing their own doctors and having a say in how their healthcare dollars are spent.

 Increased choice through flexibility of provider access, and value added through services such as transparent billing practices, are some of the factors that can lead many patients to seek the services of an out of network healthcare provider.
 If you are looking for more insight into out of network billing, conversion to Concierge or Direct Primary Care call Nexsys at 800-529-3962 or fill out our online contact form.

-CONCIERGE & DIRECT PRIMARY CARE (DPC)
+DIRECT PRIMARY CARE (DPC) & INTEGRATIVE MEDICINE

 WHAT IS THE DIFFERENCE BETWEEN OUT OF NETWORK AND IN NETWORK BILLING?